mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 ): KStream[K, RV]
 ```

 The `keyValueMapper` input function maps the information of the stream in the key `GK` of `GlobalKTable`.
-In this case, we can use any useful information in the message, both the key and the payload.
-The transformation uses the `joiner` function to extract the new payload from the values of both sides of the join, instead.
+In this case, we can use any helpful information in the message, both the key and the payload.
+Instead, the transformation uses the `joiner` function to extract the new payload.

 In our example, we can use a join between the stream `ordersWithUserProfileStream` and the global table `discountProfilesGTable` to obtain a new stream with the amount of the discounted order,  using the discount associated with the profile of a `UserId`: